 The hemp plant and its molecules called cannabinoids were widely used in medicinal treatments thousands of years ago, dating back to the ancient Chinese.
 In recent times, however, hemp, has been buried by other pharmaceutical treatments.
-Now the potential benefits of cannabinoids naturally found in the Hemp plant are central to a lot of studies.
-The cannabinoid CBD found in the hemp flower has been reported to help ease chronic pain, uplift mood calm anxiety and more.
+Now the potential benefits of cannabinoids naturally found in the hemp plant are central to a lot of studies.
+The cannabinoid CBD (cannabidiol) found in the hemp flower has been reported in some studies to help ease chronic pain, uplift mood calm anxiety and more.

 The first endogenous cannabinoid was discovered in 1992.
 Researchers named the molecule Anandamide, after the Sanskrit word for joy, bliss or happiness.
-Anandamide and other cannabinoids are chemical messengers.
+Anandamide and other endocannabinoids are chemical messengers.
 When they bind to receptors in our body, they transmit messages to other parts of the body providing instructions vital to our health and daily functioning.
 Together the cannabinoids and receptors make up the Endocannabinoid System (ECS).
 For an easier understanding, think of receptors as the lock and cannabinoids as the key.

 The receptors CB1 and CB2 are sensitive to Anandamide.
-This is especially important because CB1 and CB2 are abundantly present in the central nervous system (brain and spinal cord) and peripheral nervous system (organs and tissues outside of brain.)
+This is especially important because CB1 and CB2 are abundantly present in the central nervous system (brain and spinal cord) and peripheral nervous system (organs and tissues outside of brain).
 The effects of the relationship may help regulate mood, boost brain function, improve sleep and strengthen our immune system.
 When the body does not produce enough endocannabinoids or cannot regulate them properly, you may be more susceptible to illnesses that affect one or several of the functions mentioned above.

 - Cannabichromene (CBC) has been reported to: relieve pain, have antidepressant properties, and provide migraine relief